bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/01 - simple (value and label)/README.md

 In this first tutorial, we cover the core principles of `Output Config: Load` with the good old KSampler workflow, and some basic output configuration.

-IF you have no time yet to follow it, you can jump to [the conclusion](#tldr--conclusion).
+If you have no time yet to follow it, you can jump to [the conclusion](#tldr--conclusion).

 ## Part 1 - Let's play